 Germs are spread from dogs to people through bites.
 Some of these diseases can be fatal, most notably, rabies.
 But rabies is only one of the serious secondary risks of dog bites.
 They include:

 Our goal is to recover the maximum in compensation for you.
 We take on Racine dog bite injury cases on a contingency fee basis – you owe us no legal fees unless we are successful.
-Connect with us for a free case consultation.
+Contact us for a free case consultation or call (855) 627-2147 for more information.

 We are working and are available to discuss your case with you.
 Learn about our easy REMOTE intake process.